 Millions of Americans find relief from debt through Chapter 7 bankruptcy each year.
 If you are struggling with oppressive debt, never ending harassment by creditors, and an underwater mortgage, Chapter 7 bankruptcy could provide you with relief from debt and the ability to attain a brighter financial future.

-The experienced Phoenix bankruptcy attorneys at AZ Debt Relief Group, PLLC are available 24/7 to evaluate your debt and help you determine whether bankruptcy is right for you.
+The experienced Phoenix bankruptcy attorneys at My AZ Legal Team, PLLC are available 24/7 to evaluate your debt and help you determine whether bankruptcy is right for you.
 When you call our office, you will immediately be connected to a seasoned bankruptcy professional who will assess your financial picture and guide you towards the course of action that can best alleviate your debt.
 We offer low flat fees that allow you to retain the very best of legal services.

 Chapter 7 Basics

 Chapter 7 bankruptcy is the most commonly used form of bankruptcy.
 It offers individuals and businesses a means of eliminating all or most of their unsecured debt.
 Unsecured debt can include anything from credit cards and medical bills to deficiency balances from foreclosures.

 Chapter 7 bankruptcy is commonly referred to as the ??iquidation??chapter because it involves the bankruptcy trustee?? sale of your non-exempt assets to pay off your creditors.
 While the thought of losing possessions deters many would be filers, it is important to understand that many assets are protected by Arizona?? state exemptions.
 For instance, in the state of Arizona, you will be able to keep up to $150,000 of the equity of your home.
 An experienced bankruptcy attorney will thoroughly examine your assets to determine what will be protected if you pursue a Chapter 7 bankruptcy.